gdiet/backup/development-history.md

 * 2021-12-30 Release 4.0.0, updated to Java 17
 * 2022-06-09 Release 5.0.0, H2 database updated from 1.4.200 to 2.1.212
 * 2022-11-26 Release 5.1.0, separate Windows and Linux packages
+* 2023-01-22 In total 2626 commits in the git project https://github.com/gdiet/backup